H-Edward/Discord-Go-Music-Bot/README.md

 # and go.dev/doc/install for Go
 ```

-After installing these, it's a good idea to check yt-dlp is working by testing it, e.g.
+After installing these, it's a good idea to check yt-dlp is working, since it can be error prone, by testing it, e.g.

 ```bash
 yt-dlp https://www.youtube.com/watch?v=dQw4w9WgXcQ